Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Butterfly Safety Razors

-Another popular type of razor is the butterfly safety razor which is only one-piece as the head opens up by twisting a knob on the handle.
+Another popular type of razor is the butterfly safety razor which is only one-piece as the head has a butterfly opening which opens up by twisting a knob on the handle.

 Generally these are favoured by cheaper imported razor models like the Van der Hagen and Microtouch One safety razors.
 That said there are still some good quality butterfly safety razors available if you know what to look for and they can make loading a razor blade easier.